profile \ 02

 A Story of How it all Began by Laith McGregor \ Video by Amanda Austin

 Text by Amanda Austin

 Made bold by his biro, artist Laith McGregor seems to entomb a little of himself in everything he creates.
-Whatever artwork of Laith's you look at he is always somehow there, emanating from behind whatever medium is being used to convey his thoughts, feelings and ideas - or literally, there he is staring right back at you - with those perfectly crafted blue biro eyes.
+Whatever artwork of Laith's you look at, he is somehow always there, emanating from behind whatever medium is being used to convey his thoughts, feelings, and ideas.
+Or literally, there he is, staring right back at you - with those perfectly crafted blue biro eyes.

 By 2011 Laith had won the Robert Jacks Drawing Prize (2008), The Qantas Foundation Encouragement of Australian Contemporary Art Award (2009), the Emerging New Work Grant by The Australia Council for the Arts (2009) and was named as a finalist for a ream of other prizes.
 He had received a New Work Grant and carried out a residency at the Centre Intermondes, in La Rochelle, France and in 2011 he received another New Work Grant and undertook a residency in Barcelona.
 Not bad for an artist still technically in his ”emerging" years - largely using the humble ballpoint pen.